quenorha/monitor_service_led/README.md

 </div>

-Simple script to display container status on WAGO Controller user LEDs.
+Simple script to display service or Docker container status on WAGO Controller user LEDs.
-- GREEN : Container running
+- GREEN : Container or service running
-- ORANGE : Container stopped
+- ORANGE : Container or service stopped
-- RED : Container does not exist
+- RED : Container does not exist or Docker not installed/started (not used for service)

 ### Installation
 Download and place the script monitor_container_led i.e. folder /etc/config-tools.